Codebreaker42/build-blockchain-from-scratch/README.md

 blockchain.js : actual blockchain
-average_time.js: to mine and add the valid block by the miner and check the average time of mined block index.js : use express.js library to connect the minner in a website or server
+average_time.js: to mine and add the valid block by the miner and check the average time of mined block index.js : use express.js library to connect the minner in a website or server index.js file description:
+- publish subscribe model:
+    publish: miner mine the block in a network
+    channel: information of block
+    subscriber: get the information of block which subscriber subscribe which channel